 - Smoking Fish in a Hot Smoker by Allan Burgess

 - Hot and Cold Fish Smoking Methods and How to Make a Cold Smoker by Stephen Coote

-I must admit that some of my earlier smoking fish sessions have produced less than perfect results.
+I must admit that some of my earlier smoking fish sessions have produced less-than-perfect results.
 I finally caught on and would like to pass on the following advice.

-This is really a method better thought of as quick smoke/cooking, rather than the more involved, and much slower, cold smoking process traditionally used to preserve meats.
+This is really a method better thought of as quick smoke/cooking, rather than the more involved, and much slower, cold smoking process traditionally used to preserve fish and meats.
 Fish cooked in the smoke/cooker should be eaten straight away.
 If kept in a fridge treat as cooked fish!

 I like to remove all the bones from a fillet and leave the skin in place.
 Sprinkle salt over the fillets and leave for 30 minutes to draw out some of the moisture.
 Rinse in cold water then pat the surface dry with a paper towel.
 You can omit this step if you wish but it is essential for watery species such as red cod.

 Rub brown sugar into the flesh.
 Put heaps on.
 This acts as a buffer to the smoke and improves the taste.
-Too much will simply run off so there is no danger of over sweet fish.
+Too much will simply run off so there is no danger of over-sweet fish.
 You can add a drop of whisky, pepper, herbs and the like at this stage.
-The brown sugar really is an essential ingredient; without it the taste is too bitter.
+The brown sugar really is an essential ingredient; without it, the taste is too bitter.